makevoid/checkbox_accetta_diritti/README.md

 Desidero pubblicare in modo permanente le seguenti informazioni: nome, telefono, x, y, z, ...

-**By checking this box, I hereby accept that my infos (like name, telephone, x, y, z) get stored permanently in bitcoin's blockchain**
+#### **By checking this box I hereby consent that the information I selected will be stored permanently in bitcoin's blockchain.
+The operation is final, there will be no possibility to delete them in the future.**

 ( the service will pay for the transaction / message / storage costs )